Neogreen224/Skyrim-After-Dark/README.md

 Downloading and installing Skyrim After Dark can take a while depending on your internet connection and computer.
 To install Skyrim After Dark, complete the following steps.

 Open Wabbajack and click on browse modlists.
-Press the download button on NGVO and wait for it to download.
+Press the download button on Skyrim After Dark and wait for it to download.
 Set the installation folder to be somewhere like C:\Skyrim After Dark.
 Do not install it to your desktop or downloads folder.
 The download location does not need to be on a SSD but it makes installing a bit faster.
 Press the play button to begin.